5 Steep Garden Ideas for Sloping Sites

 Our steep garden ideas are perfect for your new build with Montgomery Homes

 For high-quality sloping site builds, look no further than Montgomery Homes.
-Our chic, modern home designs are perfect for sloping sites across Newcastle, the Central Coast and Sydney.
+Our chic, modern home designs are perfect for sloping sites across Newcastle, the Central Coast and Sydney and Wollongong.

 We offer a range of tried and tested designs suitable for uphill, downhill and sideways sloping sites.
 We use our unique split-level slab technique to create higher ceilings, better drainage and improved natural light.